 The following local charities are those that St. Thomas More parishioners have committed to helping over the years.
 Many other charities throughout the community are available and in need of the talents many of us possess!
-If you would like information about these charities or others in the community, please contact the office at 270-534-9000.

 Community Kitchen